MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 Depth closed-loop control is implemented using a PID.
 This PID's output is used as the target speed in the z DoF.
 The error is the difference between the current depth sensor reading and the specified target depth (in meters; negative for below the surface).

-## IMU Angle Accumulation
+## Euler Angle Accumulation

 The euler and quaternion values provided by the IMU are not directly useful for tracking multiple rotations of the vehicle.
 Unlike simply integrating gyroscope data, euler angles (pitch, roll, yaw) and quaternions do not track the number of times the vehicle has rotated about a particular axis.

-While integrating raw gyro data would provide this, such a solution would be rotations about the robot's axes, not the world's axes (gyro z of 500 does not necessarily mean the robot has yawed 500 degrees; the robot could have been oriented at a pitch of 90).
+While integrating raw gyro data would provide this, such a solution would be rotations about the robot's axes, not the world's axes (gyro z of 500 does not necessarily mean the robot has yawed 500 degrees; the robot could have been oriented with a roll of of 90 before it yawed).
 Additionally, the drift for accumulated pitch and roll would be significantly worse due to the loss of accelerometer data.

 To address this, it is necessary to track changes between subsequent quaternions from the IMU.
 Quaternions are used for three reasons